Challenge level: 3 out of 5

 Get ready for a red-hot challenge cycling from the mesmerising Taj Mahal to the pretty pink city of Jaipur for Women V Cancer.

 Our stunning 360km cycle immerses us in the fascinating region of Rajasthan.
 Prepare to cycle through a world of vibrant clothes and flowers, exotic fruit farms, lush tea plantations and beautiful temples.

-We'll stay in friendly local villages, follow roads through beautiful countryside and discover the wonderful Ranthambore National Park, where we’ll have the awesome opportunity to spot protected species, visit iconic temples and get an insight into the ancient culture of India.
+We'll stay in friendly local villages, follow roads through beautiful countryside and discover the wildlife-packed Ranthambore National Park, one of the last remaining places on Earth where Royal Bengal tigers can roam safely in their natural habitat.
+As one of the world's most critically endangered species, it's unlikely we'll spot a tiger, but we’ll have awesome opportunities to see other protected species, visit iconic temples and get an insight into the ancient culture of India.